Travel and culture. Do They Go Hand in Hand?

 We’re traveling more and more, but often don’t go outside our comfort zone to experience a different culture.
 When we see something we don’t understand from another culture, we often make up our own minds about what we see, rather than asking what is going on.
 Asking what is going on would enrich our experience and ourselves.

 This is the perspective of a tourist.
-Next to that, there is also a perspective of the people that work in the travel industry.
+Next to that, there is also a perspective of the people who work in the travel industry.
 Also there travel and culture play a role.

 Welcome (Cultural Awareness)